-Teams that are selected to attend the Finals must confirm their participation with the form that was sent to all supervisors no later than Friday, April 26, 2019.
-Alternate teams will be notified by Wednesday, May 1, 2019 if a primary team has declined their invitation.
+Teams that are selected to attend the Finals must confirm their participation with the form that was sent to all supervisors no later than Thursday, April 27, 2023.
+Alternate teams will be invited to participate in order of place beginning Friday, April 28, 2023, if one or more primary teams have declined their invitation.